 4. Social Network Analysis

-Modern insurance CRM systems can calculate orders, reviews, likes, shares, and other activities on the company’s social media profiles.
-It enables insurers to get a better understanding of their customers and also helps in detecting organized claims fraud.
+Modern insurance CRM systems calculate orders, reviews, likes, shares, and other activities on the company’s social media profiles.
+This feature enables insurers to get a better understanding of their customers by analyzing sentiment and engagement trends.
+AI-powered social listening tools help detect potential risks, fraud, and brand perception shifts, allowing insurers to respond proactively.
+Additionally, social media insights help insurers refine their digital marketing strategies and target the right audience more effectively.

 5. Device Synchronization